Daniel Lewis James: Controversy

 Famous All Over Town was published in 1983.
 It tells the story of a Mexican-American family in East Los Angeles, California.
 It was initially considered a "highly regarded contribution to Chicano literature".
 The book was recognized and awarded as an outstanding work of fiction.
-Hispanic youths found the novel inspiring and considered the main character a role model; they believed in Danny Santiago as a man who had endured situations like their own and had become the author of a best seller.
+Hispanic youths found the novel inspiring and considered the main character a role model; they believed in the author, Danny Santiago, as a man who had endured situations like their own and had written a best seller.

-The book became controversial when an article in the New York Review of Books revealed that the author was Daniel Lewis James from Kansas City, Missouri, and not Mexican-American Danny Santiago who was writing from his personal experience growing up Hispanic in Los Angeles, as his readers believed.
+The book became controversial when an article in the New York Review of Books revealed that the author was Daniel Lewis James from Kansas City, Missouri, and not a Mexican-American named Danny Santiago who was writing from his personal experience growing up Hispanic in Los Angeles, as his readers believed.
 It is now debated whether the novel can be taken as a straightforward document of the Hispanic experience.

 Reasons for pseudonyms

 For two decades, James wrote screenplays as "Daniel Hyatt", and he began using the name "Daniel Santiago" in 1965.
-James took a pseudonym because "...he had been blacklisted after he was identified before the House Committee on Un-American Activities in 1951 as having been a member of the Communist Party."
+James took a pseudonym because "he had been blacklisted after he was identified before the House Committee on Un-American Activities in 1951 as having been a member of the Communist Party."

-His friends had advised him not to use a pseudonym which implied a different ethnicity, but he argued that use of a pseudonym was well understood—Mark Twain and other authors did it—and no harm would come from it.
+His friends had advised him not to use a pseudonym that implied a different ethnicity, but he argued that use of a pseudonym was well understood—Mark Twain and other authors did it—and no harm would come from it.
 A few of his fellow writers remarked that the pseudonym would not matter if the book was good.
 His new name was both defended and denounced by Hispanic-American writers.

 Laura Browder suggests that Danny Santiago was an alter ego through which James was able to forge a new, strong public identity and to avenge himself against the repressive America that had wrecked his life.

 Opinions

 Views differed on the significance of his novel after his public learned that Santiago was not Hispanic.
 Some who had been inspired by the book became hostile.
-They believed that, because he was not actually Hispanic, his work no longer mattered.
-"The problem of how to respond to Famous All Over Town now that it can no longer be taken as a straightforward document of the Hispanic experience has become enmeshed ...".
+They believed that, because he was not actually Hispanic, his work no longer mattered since it "can no longer be taken as a straightforward document of the Hispanic experience".

 Others had a different perspective.
 "There is some suggestion that James felt himself to be so close to the members of the Hispanic community that he felt that he could speak from their vantage point".
-The review in The New York Times described Famous All Over Town as ``an honest, steady novel that presents some hard cultural realities...”
+The review in The New York Times described Famous All Over Town as "an honest, steady novel that presents some hard cultural realities".